Integrating WebRTC Phone into Web Pages Using CommPeak

 }

-// function to be executed after call hangup, reset variables and stops duration timer interval
+// Function to be executed after call hangup, resets variables and stops duration timer interval

 let callEndEvent = function() {